 Extract Salesforce Data Overview

-You just took the first step to get the data you need into Analytics for the sales leadership team.
+You just took the first step to get the data you need into Tableau CRM for the sales leadership team.
 They want to present their performance results when the executive team meets with the new CEO.
 But the CSV data is just a small part of what they need.
 Most of the data that interests them is already inside Salesforce—in the Opportunity, Account, and User objects.
-Now you bring this Salesforce data into Analytics.
+Now you bring this Salesforce data into Tableau CRM.

 Here’s where you are on the data journey.

 Maybe you’re thinking, JSON—ack!
 Do we have to write code?
 The good news is that you don’t really need to know anything about JSON.
 Tableau CRM has tools that write these instructions for you, and you’re going to be using one of them.

 A dataflow is not single use.
 You can use it to create lots of datasets from lots of different objects at the same time.
 You can also schedule it to run regularly to keep the datasets up to date.
 Since there’s a chance the dataflow is already in use, it’s a good idea to make a backup before you add new instructions.
 The dataflow in your Developer Edition org isn’t already in use, but let’s back it up anyway to see how it’s done.

 - In Tableau CRM, click the gear icon ( ) and then click Data Manager.
 The data manager opens in a new browser tab.

 - In the data manager, click the Dataflows & Recipes tab.

 - On the right of the Default Salesforce Dataflow, click and select Run Now.
 This runs the dataflow.

 - You might see a message that Data Sync needs to pull fresh data from Salesforce into Tableau CRM before the dataflow can run.
 Confirm that you want to go ahead.